 - The length and number of visits needed to prepare and adjust the restored tooth

-Before your youngster’s treatment begins, our doctors will discuss all the options and help you choose the best filling for your child’s particular case.
-It may be helpful to understand the two basic types of dental fillings: direct and indirect.
+Before your youngster’s treatment begins, our Drs.
+Holly, Iwase, Curtis, and Colven will discuss all the options and help you choose the best filling for your child’s particular case.